 Education and Training Requirements

 HR managers need strong interpersonal skills.
-They often have to manage tough situations in the workplace that require the ability to communicating with people effectively.
-Because this role often involves mediating disputes, experience with and training in conflict management would be a plus.
-Other key skills include decision-making skills, leadership skills, organizational skills, and speaking skills.
+They often have to manage tough situations in the workplace that require the ability to communicate with people effectively.
+Because this role often involves mediating disputes, experience with and training in conflict resolution would be a plus.
+Other key skills include decision-making skills, leadership skills, organizational skills, and public speaking skills.

 Some managers pursue other majors in the liberal arts, such as psychology, and specialize at the master's degree level.
 Other degrees at the bachelor’s level that would be acceptable include finance, business management, education, or information technology.